bwimpsett/CloudBunny/README.md

 * Added ability to authenticate with just your API key in Zoomeye.
 * Added option for free account users on Shodan to search.
 (2)
 * General code cleanup.
+* Comming soon: the ability to read input files of domains list and save output to file.

 (1) I made the number of certificate results an option because search usually produce a lot of results.
 A search of a local university returned over 1000.
 The problem is the certificates are